paradigma-cl/unbreakableID/README.md

 ### A.2.2.
 Identity on the Blockchain
 Blockchains tend to offer specific advantages for identity systems.
 Because blockchains are public databases that are accessible and verifiable by everyone, their identity is public, too.
-Because identities on the blockchain are ultimately accounts that are manipulated by private keys, identies can be controlled by persons, companies, or objects; they can be traditional identities, simple profiles, blockchain access points, or avatars.
+Because identities on the blockchain are ultimately accounts that are manipulated by private keys, identities can be controlled by persons, companies, or objects; they can be traditional identities, simple profiles, blockchain access points, or avatars.
 Starting, with the Ethereum blockchain bringing programmability.
 Now identities are not just passive data but more complex computer programs.
 Now other solutions improve this initial start, bringing programmability to Bitcoin, like the Stacks Blockchain a Bitcoin L2 Blockchain.
 [22]

 There are also challenges to hosting identities on the blockchain.
 First, because blockchains are anonymous, there are issues when other systems need to recognize accounts, understand their relationships, or check attestations and claims.
 [22]